csiro-crop-informatics/repset/README.md

 * `${idxmeta.target}` - basename of the index file
 * `${r1}` and `${r2}` - path/filenames of paired-end reads

-In addition we have used the `--local` flag to increase alignment rates for reads spanning introns.
+In addition we have used bowtie's `--local` flag to increase alignment rates for reads spanning introns.

 ### Specify container